maxbruening/talon_german/README.md

 # Talon German
-German Dictation Mode for Talon Voice
+German Dictation Mode for the beta version of Talon Voice.

 This is a fork of earlier setups, adding some improvements.